Not the plant you're looking for? Search over 300,000 plants

 Cultivation

-Freesias are naturally winter-growers starting into growth in autumn through to late spring so need to be grown in a frost-free greenhouse.
-Plant in pots of John Innes No.2 loam-based compost with added grit sand.
+Freesias are naturally winter-growers starting into growth in autumn through to late spring so are usually grown in a frost-free greenhouse.
+Plant in pots of peat-free, loam-based compost with added gritty sand.
 Place in full light with good ventilation, water well and feed monthly until flower buds form.
-After flowering dry off pots and store dry over the summer.
+After flowering, dry off pots and store dry over the summer.
 Corms can also be stored dry over the winter and planted in well-drained soil in spring for later flowering.
 Lift in autumn and store dry

 Propagation